Historiographic issues about the American Civil War: Economic issues

-Slavery was the major cause of the American Civil War, with the South seceding to form a new country to protect slavery, and the North refusing to allow that.
+Slavery was the major cause of the American Civil War, with the South seceding to form a new country to protect slavery, and the North refusing to allow it.
 Historians generally agree that other economic conflicts were not a major cause of the war.
 Economic historian Lee A. Craig reports, "In fact, numerous studies by economic historians the past several decades reveal that economic conflict was not an inherent condition of North-South relations during the antebellum era and did not cause the Civil War."
 When numerous groups tried at the last minute in 1860–61 to find a compromise to avert war, they did not turn to economic policies.

 Regional economic differences

 The South, Midwest, and Northeast had quite different worldviews.
 They traded with each other, and each became more prosperous by staying in the Union, a point many businessmen made in 1860–61.
 However, Charles A. Beard in the 1920s made a highly influential argument to the effect that these differences caused the war (rather than slavery or constitutional debates).
 He saw the industrial Northeast forming a coalition with the agrarian Midwest against the Plantation South.
 Critics pointed out that his image of a unified Northeast was incorrect because the region was highly diverse with many different competing economic interests.
 In 1860–61, most business interests in the Northeast opposed war.
 After 1950, only a few mainstream historians accepted the Beard interpretation, though it was accepted by libertarian economists.
 As historian Kenneth Stampp— who abandoned Beardism after 1950 — sums up the scholarly consensus: "Most historians...now see no compelling reason why the divergent economies of the North and South should have led to disunion and civil war; rather, they find stronger practical reasons why the sections, whose economies neatly complemented one another, should have found it advantageous to remain united."